Coolest Homemade Scarecrow Costume Ideas

 This could easily work as one of the Scarecrow costumes.

 I took an old ski cap and hot glued the straw to the outside of it so it wouldn’t be itchy and then glued it into the inside of the hat.
 I went to the thrift store and got an old pair of jeans that were faded and worn.
-I got the jeans 3 sizes too big so they would be baggy enough.
+In order to make sure they would be baggy enough, I got the jeans 3 sizes too big.

 We painted his face yellow (which he really enjoyed!).
 My son got to help with all the glue and straw, which made him feel like he had made it all by himself!